poblabs/weewx-belchertown/README.md

 ## Creating a sitemap.xml File

-Sitemap files are used to tell search engines where your content is.
-It is one part of SEO which helps visitors find your website through web searches.
-The sitemap helps the Search Engine crawlers index your site more efficiently.
+Sitemap files are part of the SEO strategy which helps the Search Engine crawlers index your site more efficiently.
+The result (in addition with other SEO practices) helps visitors find your website through web searches.

 Currently with the way that weewx creates websites there is no built-in method which can create a sitemap file automatically.